 Our attorneys have many years of experience representing health care providers who are being denied medical staff privileges, or who are at risk of losing their privileges through corrective actions or disciplinary proceedings.
-Whether it is a summary suspension, a “due process” hearing, the Public Health and Health Planning Council proceedings or a judicial action to challenge adverse actions against privileges, our attorneys provide guidance in navigating this unique succession of grievance, appeal and litigations proceedings.
+Whether it is a summary suspension, a “due process” hearing, the Public Health and Health Planning Council proceedings, or judicial action to challenge adverse actions against privileges, our attorneys provide guidance in navigating this unique succession of grievance, appeal, and litigations proceedings.

-We also assist clients in reviewing their medical staff structures and bylaws, and provide counsel relating to medical staff leadership challenges.
+We also assist clients in reviewing their medical staff structures and bylaws and provide counsel relating to medical staff leadership challenges.
+Contact our team today to learn more.

 Related Clinical Staff Privileges Publications